Karava: History

 Many Kurukula communities throughout Sri Lanka and south India claim an origin from the Kuru kingdom and the Kauravas of the Hindu epic Mahabharata.
 For instance, Kurukulattaraiyan was the name ascribed to 'the prince who wore a golden anklet' that commanded the army of Vijayabahu I (11th century AD) to end Chola rule in Sri Lanka.

+Apart from the Janavamsaya and inscriptions, studies on the establishment of the caste system in Sinhalese society tend to show that the history of the Karava caste may not go beyond the Kotte period (15th–16th century AD).
+However, typically only four castes were mentioned prior to this era and migrants were usually mentioned by their ethnicity.
 Historical manuscripts such as the Mukkara Hatana indicate that there were migrations from the Kurumandalam coast of Tamil Nadu, South India, and that they were originally Tamil speakers.
-The Karavas north of Negombo are predomanantly Catholic and bilingual in Tamil and Sinhalese, whereas the Karavas south of Colombo are Buddhist.
+Some Karava families are said to have migrated from South India as recently as the 18th century, though this idea has also been considered to be somewhat far-fetched.
+Nevertheless, recent migrants are known to have been incorporated by several castes, including the majority caste group.
+The Karavas north of Negombo are predominantly Catholic and bilingual in Tamil and Sinhalese, whereas the Karavas south of Colombo are Buddhist.
 It is evident that they had also patronised Mahayana Buddhism before its extinction in the Island.

-The Mukkara Hatana describes that they won a three month siege against the Mukkuvars, under the sponsorship of Kotte king Parakramabahu VI in the 14th century AD.
+The Mukkara Hatana describes that they won a three month siege against the Mukkuvars, under the sponsorship of Kotte king Parakramabahu VI in the 15th century AD.
 The Kotte King Bhuvanaikabahu VI was the son of a Karava chief who was adopted by Parakramabahu VI after the death of his father in the war mentioned in Mukkara Hatana.
 The Rajavaliya mentions that in the 16th century, the heirs to the throne - Bhuvanaikabahu and Pararajasinghe were under the care of the minister Karunadhipati, the Patabenda of Yapa-Patuna.